StevenWeir038/Scientia-Geographia-Quiz/testing.md

 In the code, this works as `trackerUpdate()` is exclusively called from the `nextQuestion()` function.

 A user will likely not notice the above logic as it is assumed they will make an effort to answer each question before moving on, even if they are unsure of the answer.
-However, as a developer, we have to try to account for every behaviour.
+As a developer, I must account for all behaviours.

 ### Results